Collections & Research

 - All in-house copying will be done only by CSH staff or trained volunteers.

-- Scanners are not allowed in the reading room; digital cameras are upon approval.
+- Scanners and digital cameras are allowed in the reading room upon staff approval only; reproduction fees apply.

 - Photo reproduction orders are subject to a Copyright Understanding agreement; payment for commercial orders permits one-time use only.
 Orders may require a copy negative to be produced, which will be retained by CSH.